That letter was actually the first out of many, not that Tony would ever know about it.

 I want to knock the living daylights out of myself for not

 "Maybe it's on you to give the second step too," Sam said, leaning against the doorway with a glass of orange juice in one hand.
-It reminded him of the time Natasha and him had gone to his house looking for refuge, a moment's rest after hours and hours of being on the run.
+It reminded him of the time he and Natasha had gone to his house looking for refuge, a moment's rest after hours and hours of being on the run.
 Steve had looked calm then, but his mind was still on overdrive, trying to piece it all together.
 He had just told Natasha that he was always honest.

 "And if you won't, I'll do it for you," Wanda said, taking the phone out of his hands without even moving from her seat.